TheSpaghettiDetective/obico-server/website/docs/user-guides/first_layer_ai/slicer-configuration-for-first-layer-ai-klipper-only.md

 ## **Choose your slicer below and make the changes detailed in the section for your slicer** {#choose-your-slicer-below-and-make-the-changes-detailed-in-the-section-for-your-slicer}

-## Slicer Configuration
-We already added some custom g-code to the slicer to get the layer information to be passed from the slicer.
-Now, we will add one more line to the "Before Layer Change" section of the slicer.

 <Tabs>
 <TabItem value="PrusaSlicer" label="PrusaSlicer" default>